National Government (1937–1939): Foreign policy

 Chamberlain is best known for his appeasement policy, and in particular for his signing of the Munich Agreement in 1938, conceding the Sudetenland region of Czechoslovakia to the Nazi regime.
-He said it brought "peace in our time" and was widely applauded.
+He said it brought "Peace for our time" and was widely applauded.
 He also stepped up Britain's rearmament program, and worked closely with France.
 When in 1939 Hitler continued his aggression, taking over the rest of Czechoslovakia on 15 March 1939 and threatening Poland, Chamberlain pledged to defend Poland's independence if the latter were attacked.
 Britain and France declared war two days after the Nazi regime had begun to invade Poland on 1 September 1939.

 Domestic policies

 Chamberlain wanted to focus on domestic issues.
 He obtained passage of the Factories Act 1937, designed to better working conditions in factories, and placed limits on the working hours of women and children.
 The Coal Act 1938 allowed for nationalisation of coal deposits.
 Another major piece of legislation passed that year was the Holidays with Pay Act 1938.
 The Housing Act 1938 provided subsidies aimed at encouraging slum clearance, and maintained rent control.
 Chamberlain's plans for the reform of local government were shelved because of the outbreak of war in 1939.
 Likewise, the proposal to raise the school-leaving age to 15, scheduled for implementation on 1 September 1939, could not go into effect.